Bangla • Dari • Gujarati • Hindi • Marathi • Nepali • Pashto • Punjabi • Sanskrit • Sinhala • Tamil • Tibetan • Urdu

 Sponsors and Mission

-SASLI was established in 2001–2002 by the Directors of the eleven Title VI South Asia National Resource Centers in cooperation with the U.S. Department of Education.
-The decision was ratified in 2002, and the first classes were held in summer 2003 at UW–Madison.
+The South Asia Summer Language Institute (SASLI) is administered by the Language Program Office and the Center for South Asia at the University of Wisconsin-Madison.
+SASLI was established in 2001-2002 by Directors of the eleven Title VI South Asia National Resource Centers.
 The Institute’s operation at UW–Madison is renewed every five years, contingent on favorable review and local resources.
+Classes were first held in 2003, and the current cycle runs through 2030.

-SASLI is dedicated to training students, faculty, and professionals in the languages of South Asia through its primary and secondary missions.
+SASLI is dedicated to training students, faculty, and professionals in the languages of South Asia through its primary and secondary missions: